Skybox-Technologies/css-fundamentals/presentation.md

 ### Grid

 A grid can be thought of as a hyper-dynamic table, which you get to size exactly as you like (irregularly is an option).
-You can also define and assign zones in the form of heat-maps to your elements to fill out.
+You can also define and assign zones in the form of area maps to your elements to fill out.
 It's a much more fluid and powerful option for managing a larger area than `flex`, in my opinion.
 Inverse to `flex`, `grid`s cannot flip axial orientation.

 Much like with `flex`, a `grid` is defined on the parent container element.
 Defining the property on its own doesn't do much, until you tell it how to make your grid.
 You define this with `grid-template-columns` and `grid-template-rows`.